-One of the most important long term goals of Cosma is to provide an entertaining, immersive and interactive 3D interface to the site.
+One of the most important long term goals of Cosma is to provide an entertaining, immersive and interactive visual interfaces to the site.
 There are actually a number of demos of what this might look like that already exist, but none of the technologies are ideal, so there is no full implementation of the vision (yet).

 In the meantime, over the course of 2018, a fun experimental interface was introduced through a series of “Gallery” pages and posts which featured “Toy World” demos.
 The demos were created by building “dioramas” with toys and then capturing spherical images of them with a RICOH THETA S 360°.
 Then the images were posted on the RoundMe photo sharing service in order to add links to YouTube videos and pages on this site.

 Here is the culminating version of “Toy Worlds.”
 If you can’t see the demo here, you may want to try a different browser (e.g. Chrome) or check it out on Roundme.
 As you explore the demo, be sure to look around — there are some hidden nooks and crannies!

 There were also a series of pages and posts focused on individual images embedded in the above world.
 Here is list of specific themes along with the pages and posts were you can find out about the individual demos.

 There was another, earlier “Toy World” demo that was less “polished.”
 While it was a bit “rough around the edges” relative to the later demos, it did have the advantage of having been shot inside an actual dollhouse!
 Again, If you can’t see it here, it’s also on RoundMe.

 The experiment with Toy Worlds has come to a natural conclusion.
 However, while there won’t be any more introduced on this site, that doesn’t mean that there is no future for them.
 Elementary school teachers and anyone wraising an elementary school kid might not just get a kick out of exploring the Toy Worlds on Cosma — perhaps they will also be inspired to create some of their own!
 Find out more about Toy Worlds …